 Expatriate Australian composer, organist, and conductor, David Reeves began his musical life as a chorister in the choir of St James King Street Sydney.
 He studied at the Sydney Conservatorium of Music under Alexander Sverjensky (piano), George Faunce Allman and Norman Johnston (organ) and won both of the coveted overseas music scholarships available in the early sixties, the Alice Bryant Memorial Scholarship for Organists and the Sydney Organ Society Scholarship for Overseas Study.

 His first organ appointment was as honorary organist for Sydney Hospital Chapel and his first professional organ appointment was as Director of Music at the Garrison Church Miller’s Point (the Rocks) both whilst still at school.
 Whilst at the Conservatorium he was appointed to the staff of Abbotsleigh by Betty Archdale where he became Director of Music, building the music department whilst at the same time arranging and performing.
 He worked as a recitalist in all the main venues in Australia including ABC radio broadcasts and recordings on the organ from the Sydney Town Hall.
 He was especially sought after for his final improvisations which concluded nearly all his recitals and were a feature of his liturgical performance.
 He became particularly identified with the ‘Hill’ organ in the Sydney Town Hall where he worked extensively between 1963 and 1978 as a recitalist and performing at Civic Receptions, School Speech Days, even evenings for the presentation of advertising awards and in broadcasts for the A.B.C. as well as annual performances with the Oriana Singers both of the Bach St. Matthew and St. John passions conducted by Norman Johnston.
+His career took off when he won the coveted ‘Ernest Trueman Organ Competition’ in 1963.
 He recorded the first commercial organ album of the Sydney Town Hall organ on the Unison label in 1971 which set a record for sales of an Australian organ recording at the time.
 This now benchmark Sydney Town Hall organ recording is a collector’s item being the original recording of the Town Hall organ.
 It has been digitally re-mastered twice under it’s several licensed franchises.
 Between 1971 and 1978 Reeves went on to record nine organ albums on instruments throughout the country.

 For eighteen years he accompanied the very popular annual Combined Churches’ presentations of Handel’s “Messiah” conducted by Richard Thew.
 The choir grew to some eight hundred voices and these performances filled The Sydney Town Hall for three nights each year.
 They were a highlight of the Christmas calendar in the sixties and seventies.
 During this period he was appointed accompanist for the Sydney University Graduate Choir whose choral repertoire was wide and included the major works of Bach as well as some modern composers.